Vegan Double Chocolate Chip Cookies

 These eggless chocolate cookies are also dairy free, but you’d never know it!
 The best part is they come together super quickly, and you don’t need any fancy ingredients to make them!

-Why You'll Love These Vegan Double Chocolate Chip Cookies
+Why You’ll Love My Vegan Double Chocolate Chip Cookies

 - These vegan chocolate cookies use mostly light brown sugar, which helps make them chewy and soft.